Banyo, Queensland: Transport

+Banyo railway station provides access to regular Queensland Rail Citytrain network services to Brisbane and Shorncliffe.

+Banyo railway station was closed on Monday 22 January 2024 for an accessibility upgrade, which will include a new footbridge with lift access and full-length, high-level platforms.
+The station was expected to reopen in late 2024, but has been delayed until early 2025.
+A replacement Translink rail bus service takes passengers between Banyo and Northgate stations.

-Banyo railway station provides access to regular Queensland Rail City network services to Brisbane and Shorncliffe.
-The 306 bus service operated by Brisbane Transport also goes to the Cultural Centre via Fortitude Valley.
+The 306 bus service operated by Brisbane City Council goes to the Cultural Centre via Fortitude Valley.

-Banyo station has recently undergone an upgrade.
-The upgrade included restoring the 100-year-old station building, toilet upgrade, new and improved station furniture and signage, fresh painting and station cleaning.

-The Australian Catholic University operates a free bus for students that runs from Toombul to the university via Northgate station and another bus between the university and Westfield Chermside.
+The Australian Catholic University operates two free bus routes for students that run from Toombul to the university via Northgate station and between the university and Westfield Chermside.